 - Wall Glower: A starving and homeless Spike stares longingly through a window at a pack of vampires encouraging a newbie to feed on a victim.
 Angel does his own version, giving Buffy a Longing Look before doing his Stealth Hi/Bye.

 - Warm Bloodbags Are Everywhere: Much to Spike's frustration.

 - White Guilt: The Scoobies do a lot of hemming and hawwing about how to handle Hus.
 On the one hand, he's hurting more-or-less-innocent people.
 On the other hand, it is true that his people were horribly oppressed...
 It takes an epic "The Reason You Suck" Speech from Spike to goad them into decisive action.

 - Why Won't You Die?: Combined with Punctuated Pounding.
 The spirit warriors can't be killed unless Hus dies, and he can only be killed by his own knife.

 - Woman Scorned: Harmony throws Spike out of the crypt when he goes there looking for food.

 - World of Snark: See Sarcasm Mode.

-- You Wouldn't Stake Me: When Spike says this, Harmony reminds him sharply, "You did it to me, remember?" (in "The Harsh Light of Day")
+- You Wouldn't Shoot Me:: When Spike says this in response to Harmony's brandished stake, she reminds him sharply, "You did it to me, remember?" (in "The Harsh Light of Day")